-My area of expertise is in addictions and I have worked with addictive disorders for many years in direct treatment, teaching, and curriculum development of addiction-related training materials and resources.
+My area of expertise is in substance use and opioid use disorders.
+I have worked with substance and opioid use disorders for many years in direct treatment, teaching, and curriculum development of addiction-related training materials and resources.
 Areas of expertise include the treatment of addictive personality disorders and behaviors, opioid dependence, and the social perception of addiction as a disease.

 My work focuses on clinical and educational research associated with identifying risks and intervention methods for addiction and addiction treatment outcomes.
 In addition to active clinical practice, I continue to research extensively psychological complications associated with traumatic experience incurred during active disease that can impede treatment progress.